“You have to unlearn what you’ve learned” – Master YODA

 - The Ego position of our mind is something that we are all very familiar with.
 For most of us, this is the standard operating mode.

 For the sake of illustration, I will compare the ego position of our minds as an “asteroid belt/field”.

-So, in our daily life, we are operating from what we know and already learned (unless we learn how to connect with the position 2).
-We download (Scharmer) information and operate from our “Ego asteroid belt”.
+So, in our daily life, we are operating from what we know and already learned, we download (Otto Scharmer) information and operate from our “Ego asteroid belt”.

 The primary role of this Ego position is to defend the “comfort zone” or what we are familiar with and already know.
 That makes the Ego asteroid belt quite rigid and unfriendly towards anything new or unknown.
 Its defense mechanism is very subtle and extraordinary skillful in convincing us that the comfort zone is the best place to be.